-Cleaning your home shouldn’t just happen during the spring time.
-Every day, we accumulate dust, pollen, pet dander, and microbes that pose a threat to our health when they’re not eliminated.
+Cleaning your home shouldn’t just happen during the springtime.
+Every day, we accumulate dirt, dust, pollen, pet dander, and microbes that pose a threat to our health when they’re not eliminated.
+Both in our homes, as well as our places of work.
 This means, getting the dirt out is imperative to our well-being.

 Still, keeping the cleanliness of your home isn’t about using the latest solutions filled with unpleasant ingredients.
 That’s not something we want to welcome into the home!
 With that said, did you know that about 25 gallons of toxic solutions are used in American homes?
 Luckily, there are natural ways to remove dirt without using invasive chemicals.